 Maria’s Eye-Opening Experience

 Maria, a 40-year-old smoker, came to Canadian LIC to get her Whole Life Insurance quote.
-She was taken aback by the premium rates.
+The premium rates took her aback.
 Like many smokers, she hadn’t considered the financial implications of her smoking on insurance costs.
 We walked Maria through how insurers view smoking and discussed steps she could take to reduce her life insurance rates in the future.
 Her story is a common one we see every day, and it highlights the need for clear information and supportive guidance.

 Quantifying the Impact on Premiums